rlrightleft/learn-SQL-MySQL/sqlzoo/9_SELF_JOIN.md

 ---

 ## Problem 5
-Show services from Craiglockhart to London Road.
+Execute the self join shown and observe that b.stop gives all the places you can get to from Craiglockhart, without changing routes.
+Change the query so that it shows the services from Craiglockhart to London Road.

 **My Solution:**